Hopf 2-algebras and Braided Monoidal 2-Categories: Introduction

 As such, focusing on 4-dimensions, it follows that a {\bf categorical quantum group} living on the bottom-right corner of \eqref{dimladder} can be modelled as a "2-bialgebra" $\cG$ in the $A_\infty$ context.
 We shall construct such a structure starting from the strict/associative 2-algebras of \cite{Wagemann+2021}, then consider a weakening of the associativity up to homotopy expressed by a \textit{Hochschild 3-cocycle} $\cT$ on $\cG$.
 Moreover, we will substantiate the diagram \eqref{dimladder} in Section \ref{claslim}, where we prove that we recover the known notions of Lie 2-bialgebras \cite{Bai_2013,Chen:2012gz,Chen:2013} by taking an appropriate "classical limit".

-A structure of particular interest that we will also construct is the {\it 2-quantum double}, which is a "categorical Drinfel'd double" generalizing the works of Majid \cite{Majid:1990bt,Majid:1994nw,Majid:1996kd,Majid:2000}.
+A structure of particular interest that we will also construct is the {\it 2-quantum double}, which is a "categorical Drinfel'd double" generalizing the works of Majid \cite{Majid:1990bt,Majid:1994nw,Majid:1996kd}.
 We will prove some crucial structural theorems about this 2-quantum double construction, such as quasitriangularity and self-duality.
 We explicitly demonstrate that these proofs run parallel to classical results for ordinary quantum doubles.

 Next, we consider higher-representations of the weak 2-bialgebra $\cG$ by examining its action on 2-vector spaces.
-We emphasize that the 2-representation theory based on the Baez-Crans notion of 2-vector spaces \cite{Angulo:2018} $\operatorname{2Vect}_\text{int}$, which is equivalently a category internal to $\operatorname{Vect}$ \cite{Baez:2003fs}, is insufficient for our purposes.
-As such, we shall base our "weak 2-representation theory" on a modified version of $\operatorname{2Vect}_\text{int}$, which we shall denote simply by $\operatorname{2Vect}$, which has the key property that the endormophism 1-categories on each class of its simple objects have the structure of a 2-term $A_\infty$-algebra.
-We denote the resulting 2-category of weak 2-representations by $\operatorname{2Rep}^\cT(\cG)$.
+We emphasize that the 2-representation theory based on the Baez-Crans notion of 2-vector spaces \cite{Angulo:2018} $\mathsf{2Vect}^{BC}$, which is equivalently a category internal to $\mathsf{Vect}$ \cite{Baez:2003fs}, is insufficient for our purposes \cite{heredia2016representations2groupsbaezcrans2vector}.
+Instead, we shall base our "weak 2-representation theory" on a modified version of $\mathsf{2Vect}^{BC}$, which we denote simply by $\mathsf{2Vect}^{hBC}$.
+More precisely, if we think of $V\in\mathsf{2Vect}^{BC}$ as a $\mathsf{Vect}$-algebra in the bicategory $\mathsf{Cat}$ of (small) categories, then $V\in\mathsf{2Vect}^{hBC}$ can be thought of as as \textit{psuedo}-$\mathsf{Vect}$-algebra \cite{Fiore2004PseudoLB}.

+The 1- and 2-morphisms in this 2-category $\mathsf{2Vect}^{hBC}$ are modelled respectively by cochain maps and cochain homotopies equipped with homotopy witnesses for associativity.
+In particular, the endormophism 1-categories of objects in $\mathsf{2Vect}^{hBC}$ by definition have the structure of a 2-term $A_\infty$-algebra.
+We shall show how the theory of $A_\infty$-algebras \cite{Stasheff:1963} provides the necessary commutativity of all diagrams in this 2-category $\mathsf{2Vect}^{hBC}$.